-- 1. The Scientific Advisory Committee on Nutrition (SACN) is undertaking a review of scientific evidence that will inform the Government's dietary recommendations for infants and young children.
+1. The Scientific Advisory Committee on Nutrition (SACN) is undertaking a review of scientific evidence that will inform the Government's dietary recommendations for infants and young children.
 SACN is examining the nutritional basis of the advice.
-The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) was asked to review the risks of toxicity from chemicals in the diet of infants and young children.
-The reviews will identify new evidence that has emerged since the Government's recommendations were formulated, and will appraise that evidence to determine whether the advice should be revised. - 2.
-In 2015 the COT issued a statement on the potential risks from the flame retardants hexabromocyclododecanes (HBCDDs) in the infant diet1.
+The Committee on Toxicity in Food, Consumer Products and the Environment (COT) was asked to review the risks of toxicity from chemicals in the diet of infants and young children.
+The reviews will identify new evidence that has emerged since the Government's recommendations were formulated, and will appraise that evidence to determine whether the advice should be revised.

+2. In 2015 the COT issued a statement on the potential risks from the flame retardants hexabromocyclododecanes (HBCDDs) in the infant diet1.
 This addendum to the 2015 statement updates the exposures for infants aged 0-12 months as new data have become available and provides estimated HBCDD exposures for children in the UK aged one to five years.
-There are currently no Government dietary recommendations for infants and young children which relate to HBCDDs. - 3.
-In its 2015 statement, the COT concluded that a Margin of Exposure approach should be taken for the risk assessment, in which estimated exposures to HBCDDs were compared to a reference point of 3 μ g/kg bodyweight (bw)/day.
-This was derived from a study in which neonatal mice were given a technical mixture of HBCDDs by a single gavage administration and behavioural changes were observed in adulthood (Eriksson et al., 2006).
-A body burden approach, taking into account the slower rate of elimination of HBCDDs in humans compared to rodents, was used in line with the approach taken by EFSA (2011). - 4.
-EFSA (2011) had considered that the potential for toxicokinetic differences between species had been taken into account using this approach.
-Furthermore, since the reference point was derived from neurobehavioural effects in mice induced during the most critical period for brain development, and the body burden applied to the entire life span in humans, EFSA (2011) took the view that individual differences in susceptibility had been covered.
-EFSA thus concluded that a factor of 2.5 was needed to cover inter-species differences in toxicodynamics and a factor of 3.2 to cover uncertainties in the toxicokinetics in humans.
+There are currently no Government dietary recommendations for infants and young children which relate to HBCDDs.

+3. In its 2015 statement, the COT concluded that a Margin of Exposure approach should be taken for the risk assessment, in which estimated exposures to HBCDDs were compared to a reference point of 3 μ g/kg bodyweight (bw)/day This was derived from a study in which neonatal mice were given a technical mixture of HBCDDs by a single gavage administration and behavioural changes were observed in adulthood (Eriksson et al., 2006), using a body burden approach taking into account the slower rate of elimination of HBCDDs in humans compared to rodents, in line with the approach taken in EFSA (2011).

+4. EFSA (2011) had considered that the potential for kinetic differences between species had been taken into account.
+Furthermore, since the reference point was derived from neurobehavioural effects in mice induced during a relevant period for brain development, and the body burden applied to the entire life span in humans, EFSA (2011) took the view that individual differences in susceptibility had been covered.
+EFSA thus concluded that the MOEs needed to cover inter-species differences in toxicodynamics (factor 2.5) and uncertainties in the elimination half-life in humans (factor 3.2).
 This implied that an MOE greater than 8 (2.5 x 3.2) would indicate that there was no concern for health.
-In their 2015 Statement, the COT agreed that "inter-species differences in toxicokinetics were accounted for by the body burden approach, and that the use of data relating to a critical period of development reduced uncertainties in the risk assessment."
-However, they considered that "MOEs should be rather higher than 8 to provide reasonable assurance of safety."
+The COT agreed that inter-species differences in toxicokinetics were accounted for by the body burden approach, and that the use of data relating to a critical period of development reduced uncertainties in the risk assessment.
+However, they considered that MOEs should be rather higher than 8 to provide reasonable assurance of safety.